trumank/mint/README.md

 If you want to go back to the integrated mod support again, you must uninstall the mods installed by the integration tool.
 Then, launch the game normally.

-## Sharing your mod profiles

-Currently, the tool doesn't implement mod profile sharing.
-However, you can send (parts or the entirety of) your `profiles.json` to other players.
-This file can be found by going to the settings menu and clicking on the config dir link.